kakuffo/Dockerfiles/README.md

 ![Docker Architecture](https://vmarena.com/wp-content/uploads/2018/08/DOCK02.png)

 # What is Docker a Image
-A Docker image is an inactive (stateless), and a collection of files representitive of Host OS, Infrastructure, and docker.
-A Docker image translates into a Docker Container once it has been activated by the Run command, and
+A Docker image is an inactive (stateless), and a collection of files of Host OS, Infrastructure, and docker.
+A Docker image instantiate into a Docker Container once it has been activated by the Run command, and existing usually during the runtime of a docker image, with the default Docker image object.

 Docker’s Client
 Docker Host